hanspoo/b2b-starter/README.md

 ## Basic apps

+- Login
+- Home Page
 - User registration token based
 - User explorer
 - Password recovery with email

 Note: No links in emails

-## Because ?
+## Why ?

-This project was born in the development of a logistics system that evolved into multi-company, multi-user, the type used to develop software as a service.
+Choose and assemble all the pieces to start your new rocket project is not an easy task, moreover today !!.

+This project is a working piece of the curated list ot technologies mentioned abobe.
+You just clone and begin to work with the features your client wants.

-We incorporate a good login, registration and password recovery process with good practices such as not sending links in emails and using tokens and not cookies.
-Therefore, we think it is a good contribution to the community to have a prototype project with which to begin development.
+For free you have registration, login and password recovery process.
+Good practices such as not sending links in emails and using tokens and not cookies.

-There may be some vestigial things left from the original pallet system hanging around.
-We apologize.
-If this is the case, let us know so we can remove them or send us an MR.

-The main React app and the database are called starter, in the sense that it will help them make their projects very quickly.

 Finally: We have translated to English recently, so please forgive the spanglish somewhere.
 Please feed back on this or give us your merge request.